-The version of an article which is published online is considered the final and complete version.
+The version of an article that is published online is considered the final and complete version.
 Even though it is possible to correct this version, our policy (in common with other publishers) is not to do so, except in very limited circumstances.
-We are only able to correct typographical errors in the following: author names, affiliations, articles titles, and abstracts and keywords.
+We are only able to correct typographical errors in the following: author names, affiliations, article titles, abstracts, and keywords.
 In such cases, an erratum or corrigendum would be necessary as well (see below), so that there is a record to explain the difference between the online and print versions.
-We can publish a correction to your article if there is a serious error, for example with regard to scientific accuracy, or if your reputation or that of the journal would be affected.
-We do not publish corrections that do not affect the contribution in a material way or significantly impair the reader's understanding of the contribution (such as a spelling mistake or a grammatical error).
+We can publish a correction to your article if there is a serious error, for example about scientific accuracy, or if your reputation or that of the journal would be affected.
+We do not publish corrections that do not affect the contribution in a materially or significantly impair the reader's understanding of the contribution (such as a spelling mistake or a grammatical error).

 Send an email to

 if you need any changes to be effected.

 An erratum will be used if an important error has been introduced during the production of the journal article (one that affects the publication record, the scientific integrity of the paper, the reputation of the authors or the journal), including errors of omission such as failure to make factual proof corrections requested by authors within the deadline provided by the journal and within journal policy.

 We do not publish errata for typing errors except where a simple error is significant (for example, an incorrect unit).
 A significant error in a figure or table is corrected by the publication of a new corrected figure or table as an erratum.
 The figure or table is republished only if the editor considers it necessary.

 A corrigendum is a notification of an important error made by the authors of the article.
 All authors must sign the corrigenda submitted for publication.
 In cases where co-authors disagree, the editors will take advice from independent peer-reviewers and impose the appropriate amendment, noting the dissenting author(s) in the text of the published version.